Legal

 For data protected by active E2EE, Balon AI cannot read, decrypt, or recover your data without your credentials.
 If you lose your password and your recovery key, encrypted data is irretrievable.
 By using our service, you acknowledge and accept that Balon AI bears zero liability for data loss resulting from lost credentials.

-2. API Keys and Camouflage
+2. API Keys and Schema Normalization

 • User API Keys: When you generate a User API key, the plaintext is shown to you exactly once.
 Our servers instantly discard the plaintext and retain only a one-way cryptographic hash.
 It is your responsibility to securely store the plaintext key immediately.